EspressoSystems/HotShot/README.md

-# PhaseLock Consensus Module
+# HotShot Consensus Module

-PhaseLock is a BFT consensus protocol based off of HotStuff, with the addition of proof-of-stake and VRF committee elections.
+HotShot is a BFT consensus protocol based off of HotStuff, with the addition of proof-of-stake and VRF committee elections.

 # Usage